OP-TEE/optee_os/documentation/optee_design.md

 happens automatically when a TA wants to use an api exported from OP-TEE OS.

-Static / pseudo TAs and anything else directly built into OP-TEE OS do not require going through a syscall interface, since they can just link directly as they are directly part of the OS.
+Pseudo TAs and anything else directly built into OP-TEE OS do not require going through a syscall interface, since they can just link directly as they are directly part of the OS.